LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Autonomous Puncturing

 \section{Autonomous Puncturing}

-This section outlines the methods to perform autonomous puncturing tasks utilizing the structural information provided by \gls{methodname}.
-The goal is to accurately target and puncture \glspl{roi} within highly deformable objects based on a single point cloud observation.
+This section outlines the methods to perform autonomous puncturing tasks using the structural information provided by \gls{methodname}.
+The goal is to accurately target and puncture \glspl{roi} within \highly deformable objects based on a single point cloud observation.

 For this, we use a point cloud observation, obtained using our robotic setup, to infer a dense output point cloud.
-The dense output point cloud is transformed into the robot's coordinate system, predicting target positions for puncturing, planning the puncture path, and calibrating the robot to improve its absolute positioning accuracy.
+The dense output point cloud is transformed into the robot's coordinate system and used to determine the target positions for puncturing and to plan the puncture path.
+Finally, we describe our approach to calibrating the robot to improve its absolute positioning accuracy.